 In both cases, the actual velocity for the completed Iteration is calculated.
 It is a sum of completed effort shown above the progress indicator in the Iteration details view.
 The system sets this number to Velocity details field of the Iteration chosen as the Next.

-If the Velocity of the Next Iteration is not 0 already, it is not updated by Finish action.
+If the Velocity of the Next Iteration is not 0 (already has some value), it is not updated by Finish action.

 You can create and run a Custom Report to compare estimated and actual velocity for Iteration and Team Iteration as well.